swetha600/hackathon/README.txt

-how to strcuture the website:
+how to structure the website:
 1. local_run.py.main.py,destination_scaper.py should be inside a folder named, "hackathon"
 2. create an inside folder called "pages" and add the following programs: i.01_Destination_and_Budget.py